DawnLIU35/DawnLIU35.github.io/_pages/about.md

 08/2022~present: Data Imbalance in Self-Supervised Federated Learning.

 04/2022~09/2022: Tackling Continual Domain Shift with Simultaneous Domain Generalization and Adaptation.
-A paper is under review at ICLR 2023.
+A paper is under review at **ICLR 2023**.

 01/2022~03/2022: Fairness in Continual Learning.